Ayoola07/demo-repo/README.md

-#Demo
+# Demo

-This is my first lesson to know the use of GitHub
+This is my first lesson to know the use of GitHub!